Trump expresses hope Russia's war in Ukraine is nearing an endgame as he meets with France's Macron

 “The response to President Trump doing something to you is not to do something back right away.
 You tend to get this kind of reaction,” said retired Rear Adm.
 Mark Montgomery, a senior fellow at the Foundation for the Defense of Democracies.

-Macron said he intended to tell Trump it's in the joint interest of Americans and Europeans not to show weakness to Putin during U.S.-led negotiations to end the war in Ukraine.
+Macron said ahead of the meeting he intended to tell Trump it's in the joint interest of Americans and Europeans not to show weakness to Putin during U.S.-led negotiations to end the war in Ukraine.
 He also suggested he'll make the case that how Trump handles Putin could have enormous ramifications for U.S. dealings with China, the United States' most significant economic and military competitor.

 “You can’t be weak in the face of President Putin.
-It’s not you, it’s not your trademark, it’s not in your interest," Macron said on social media ahead of the visit.
+It’s not you, it’s not your trademark, it’s not in your interest," Macron said.
 "How can you then be credible in the face of China if you’re weak in the face of Putin?’”

 Yet, Trump has shown a considerable measure of respect for the Russian leader.
 Trump said this month he'd like to see Russia rejoin what is now the Group of Seven major economies.
 Russia was suspended from the G8 after Moscow’s 2014 annexation of Ukraine’s Crimea region.

-Trump dismissed Zelenskyy's complaints about Ukraine and Europe not being included in the opening of U.S.-Russia talks, suggesting he's been negotiating “with no cards, and you get sick of it.”

-This story has been corrected to show Trump's quote was “more war,” not “World War.”
+“I really believe he wants to make a deal,” Trump said.
+"I may be wrong, but I believe he wants to make a deal.

-AP writers Edith M. Lederer at the United Nations and Chris Megerian contributed reporting.
+AP writers Edith M. Lederer at the United Nations, Emma Burrows in London and Sagar Meghani, Chris Megerian and Will Weissert contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.